Engineering Computer Aided Design (CAD) 1 (Level 3)

 What you need to know first

-Recommended: Already working in engineering or associated industries with knowledge and skills equivalent to NZQA unit 2431 (drawing and interpreting engineering drawings under supervision) and unit 2780 (operating and maintaining a personal computer system).
+Recommended: Knowledge and skills equivalent to Unit 2431 (draw and interpret engineering drawings under supervision) and Unit 2780 (operate and maintain a personal computer system).

 Industry icon